floodplainio/floodplain-demo-setup/README.md

 # Welcome to floodplain!

-So first, clone the repository somewher:
+So first, clone the repository somewhere:

 ```bash
 git clone https://github.com/floodplainio/floodplain-demo-setup.git
 ```

 This repository only contains one real file, a docker compose file that starts a bunch of containers.
 I'll list them here to explain their function.

+This is the backdrop of all our demos.
+Make sure to have this up and running before trying the examples.

 ## floodplain/floodplain-postgres-demo